Fresh Food Distribution

 Our programs help bring free food to our communities in need.

 South Michigan Food Bank leverages a network of volunteers, partner organizations and local resources to bring a variety of fresh fruits and vegetables, meat, and dairy to the people in our communities who need it most.

 Programs like FRESH (Food.
 Recipes.
 Education.
 Social.
-Health.) and the Fresh Food Initiative pairs free food with nutrition education, recipe sharing, taste testing and more.
+Health.) and the Fresh Food Distribution pairs free food with nutrition education, recipe sharing, taste testing and more.

 Most of our food comes from local food companies.
 We also purchase much of our food, or get it through the USDA and national food donors.

 See a list of our Fresh Food sites.

 How We Get Our Food